ttImp/FullwoodHackAcademy/README.md

 ### **Section 1.1: Setup Instructions**

-To begin, you need to get the necessary files onto your computer using your web browser and Python's built-in IDLE editor.
+To begin, you need to get the necessary files onto your computer.
+These files are part of this GitHub repository.

 1.  **Create a Project Folder**
     First, create a new folder on your computer to hold the project files.
 A good place is your Desktop.
 Name the folder `FullwoodHackademy`.

-2.  **Download the Python Script**
+2.  **Download the Python Script (`brute_force_attack.py`)**

     * Go to the script's page in your browser: <https://github.com/ttImp/FullwoodHackAcademy/blob/main/brute_force_attack.py>